swiss-ai-center/documentation/docs/reference/services/ae-ano-detection.md

 dvc repro
 ```

+!!! note

+    If you encounter a `libdevice not found at ./libdevice.10.bc` error message
+    while utilizing an Nvidia GPU with CUDA, you should export the CUDA library
+    path by executing the command:

+    `export XLA_FLAGS=--xla_gpu_cuda_data_dir=/opt/cuda`

+    Adjust the path accordingly.
+This step is necessary to enable successful
+    GPU-based training for the model.

 The DVC pipeline is described in the `dvc.yaml` file.

 Each stage describes the dependencies and the outputs of the stage.
 Every time a